lfranchi/scrabbler/Readme.md

 Small program to generate scrabble words and points from a scrabble rack

-Write a Python script that takes a Scrabble rack as a command-line argument and prints all valid Scrabble words that can be constructed from that rack using the official SOWPODS Scrabble word list, along with their Scrabble scores, sorted by score.

-===

 ## Optimizations

+My initial code for supporting blank tiles was horrendous.
+Given a word with a blank, it replaced each blank with a [a-z] and used the word as a regexp in a linear search through the dictionary.
+This was so impossibly slow I never even saw it finish.
+I decided to go with generating all potential words that can be generated from a blank, and checking those words directly in the dictionary (to keep the O(1) lookups).
+That was much better.

-Solving rows with two blank tiles is really slow.
+Still, solving rows with two blank tiles is really slow.
 Time shows (after 2 to warm up my caches):

     ./scrabbler.py _AEFIE_  9.61s user 0.10s system 80% cpu 12.078 total
     ./scrabbler.py _AEFIE_  9.47s user 0.07s system 67% cpu 14.110 total